orsonteodoro/oiledmachine-overlay/README.md

 *www-client/surf - WebkitGTK browser with built in Ad-blocking support even in SSL.
 Fixes to support for Facebook.
 Support for GTK3 smooth scrolling.
 Support for external MIME, external Flash video, and link highlighting.

 *sci-misc/boinc-server - This is essentially the Bonic Server Maker with my personal helper scripts.
 The Science overlay and Gentoo overlay do not have this.
 Use emerge --config boinc-server to create your own Boinc Server project with the boinc-server-maker.
 It will do everything for you except installing the application.
 You must provide the executibles and template files.
 See sci-misc/boinc-server-project-coinking and sci-misc/boinc-server-project-eligius for examples on how to integrate your application.
+You should be able to edit those helper scripts (e.g. fresh-update, update_app) to fit your project.
+Copy and use update-binaries script in your project every time you upgrade your server.

 *sci-misc/boinc-server-project-coinking - Coinking Mining Pool Boinc Server Project example.